mmendez100/videop/README.md

     Creating stats via state as done here is an "analytical" approach.
 However, creating analogues is also an option.
 An idea that came to mind was to paint in a hidden canvas the video viewed as horizontal lines and stack these lines on top of each other as the user viewed "areas" of video.
 However, to obtain granularity, the Canvas/DIV could grow too large (over 36000 pixels for just one a hour interval at a mediocre 0.1 s resolution).
 Moreover, obtaining cumulative results would mean examining each of the pixels in this DIV, and even with only 10 segments, this could take a very long time as over 360,000 pixels would have to be iterated over or some sort of bucket mechanism would be used.

     The math around overlapping segments is reminiscent of bit-wise OR operations and I considered implementing the tracking as writting 1s in a block of bits, and ORing those bits with new segments.
 The problem in JavaScript is that bit operations are run over 32bit fields, and that these would have to also be looped over and over.
 As in using a visual Canvas/DIV as an analogue, the basic problem is that we are basically measuring time, and that any analogue is challenged by the infinite indivisibility of time.

     Another alternative that I did not explore is to consider this a set theory problem with its own set operators, where each set is an interval.
 In this case, if nodes defining a set, and math on these nodes can be deviced, this becomes a problem of the union of an old set representing all past intervals and the union of a new set.
-[Analytically, I am implicitly doing this over a number line].
+[Analytically, I am implicitly doing this over a numberline].

 Lessons Learned & Challenges